Blockstream/satellite/doc/sat-ip.md

 ### Compilation from Source

-The Sat-IP setup relies on the [TSDuck](https://tsduck.io/) application.
-To build and install it from source, run:
+The Sat-IP setup relies on the [TSDuck](https://tsduck.io/) application, which is installed by the GUI or CLI as part of the software dependencies.
+However, if you would like to compile TSDuck from source and install it manually, you can do so by following the instructions below.

 ```
 git clone https://github.com/tsduck/tsduck.git